Alternatives · 2026

 I just want to run a cron inside my Next.js app on Vercel.
 Which should I pick?

 If you're on Vercel Pro and one UTC schedule is enough, Vercel Cron is simplest.
 If you need timezones, multiple environments, or you might move off Vercel, point an external service at your /api/cron route.
-Crontap and Cron-job.org both work for this.
+Crontap covers this exact pattern with per-schedule timezones and failure alerts.

 Running